MetPX/sarracenia/docs/source/How2Guides/v2ToSr3.rst

  * api defined to build notification messages from file data regardless of notification message format.

  * get is gone, poll uses accept like any other component.

+ * the combination with download plugins is generally replaced by a single plugin that implements alternate naming using *retPath* field. so it is all done in one plugin.

  * returns a list of notification messages to be filtered and posted.